-Tuesday, November 3rd, 2020, you and I will be doing two things: First, we’ll be deciding who will be our next president, our next vice president, our next senators and congresspersons, and our next state and local officials.
-Second, we’ll either be affirming or rejecting the direction forward that our current politicians have forged for us over the past several years.
-This election is still 22 months away, but even now it’s obvious that our choices that day will be among the most consequential we'll ever make.
+Come Tuesday, November 3rd, 2020, you and I will be doing two things: First, we’ll be deciding who will be our next president and vice president, our next senators and congresspersons, as well as our next state and local officials.
+Second, we’ll either be affirming or rejecting the direction that our current politicians have forged for us over the past several years.
+2020’s presidential election is still months away, but even now it’s obvious that the ballot choices we each make that day will be among the most consequential we'll ever make.

-Without some kind of focused self-directed educational effort, I believe most of us will be unable to make wise, well-informed decisions on November 3rd, 2020.
-Without serious, concentrated preparation, the decisions we’ll make 22 months from now will most likely be choices that have been influenced and even inflamed by the highly polarized political environment that’s been the touchstone of our politics for years.
-In this environment, getting ready to make wise, well-reasoned, and adequately evidenced choices will require the kind of concerted educational effort most of us have never thought necessary.
+My answer to this dilemma is some kind of focused self-directed educational effort.
+I’ve looked closely as the issue, and believe the only way for any of us to make wise, well-informed decisions on November 3rd, 2020 is to engage in some serious, concentrated preparation.
+Without a doubt, the ballot decisions we’re going to make months from now are going to be choices that will have been influenced, even inflamed, by the highly polarized political environment that’s been the touchstone of our politics for years.
+In this environment, making wise, well-reasoned, and adequately evidenced choices will surely require the kind of concerted educational effort most of us have never thought necessary.
 Until now.

 Between now and November 3rd, 2020, I believe everyone who has a sense of this dilemma and who is interested in casting a wise choice needs to make sure they’re walking into their respective polling places well-enough informed to make wise, well-reasoned, evidenced-based ballot choices.
 If only because the political and ideological polarization that has swept through this country over the past two or three decades, as well as the highly complex, firmly entrenched problems that have been festering inside this country’s body politic for a while now, definitely prove that our ordinary experiences and our customary insights will not suffice for this election.